Hani Zurob: Monograph - Between Exits: Paintings by Hani Zurob

-Between Exits: Paintings by Hani Zurob is the first monograph on the work of Hani Zurob from 2002 - 2012.
+Between Exits: Paintings by Hani Zurob is the first monograph on the work of Hani Zurob from 2002–2012.
 It was published in 2012 by Black Dog Publishing.
 Author Kamal Boullata presents the chronological development of Zurob's work alongside the personal and political histories that influenced it, and Jean Fischer provided the introduction.
 "Hani's practice provides an important voice in contemporary Palestinian Culture, as well as a significant contribution to the creation of an Arab Aesthetic.
 Ultimately though, while Zurob's Art gives powerful expression to the Palestinian collective experience, it can also be seen in the context of more universal themes of personal identity and embraces humanity beyond the Palestinian context," wrote Black Dog Publishing.

-Major artworks
+Artworks

-Flying Lessons & Waiting Series (2009-2014)
+Flying Lessons & Waiting series (2009–2014)

 In reference to the work, Zurob stated, "Through the use of oil and acrylic paint and other mediums, I try to create a world which is composed of three worlds: exile where the artist lives (the father), and who appears in the paintings as the sole living human being by the depiction of the son who is portrayed in a relatively small scale in contrast to his surroundings.
 The second world concerns Qoudsi himself, as he visually appears and in his manner of showing his feelings through the use of his toys and his interactions with them.
 The third world is one of space, where we come from, which is depicted through walls, and multilayered backgrounds, as symbolic traces of the complex life that does not enable Qoudsi and me to meet.
 Yet, it is in my construction of a virtual world where a space for such a meeting occurs."

 Qoudsi is the prominent figure in both of the series Flying Lessons and Waiting.
 As Annie-Rose Harrison-Dunn wrote in her review, "...He paints a space where the two can talk about these problems and try to find a solution.
 In this walled, liminal space Qoudsi sits with his toys- notably all forms of transport- waiting for his dad just as he waits in Jerusalem.
 At first glance these paintings appear sort of sad- a lost boy alone with his toys in no mans land- but Zurob prefers instead for them to be seen in terms of a sense of working through wrongs and gathering strength of conviction by generation.
 Hani Zurob tells his story through his paintings; Qoudsi now begins to develop his own form of articulation, who knows what he will eventually say and how loudly he will say it.
 "It's like a kind of heritage," says Zurob."